Why Do Restaurant Sales Transactions fall apart?

 The more information I can collect upfront can help me resolve future issues that might happen.
 I have been specializing in selling restaurants for over 8 years now, and I encounter new problems every day helping a buyer and seller arrive at the closing table”.

-EATS Restaurant Brokers provides the Top 2 Reasons Restaurant Sales Transaction fall apart?
+EATS Broker provides the Top 2 Reasons Restaurant Sales Transaction fall apart?

 The Restaurant Seller does not tell the truth and is not upfront with important information.

 The restaurant owners know the restaurant’s pros and cons better than anybody (or they should).
 The individual can be upfront with information or hold back valuable information, hoping it will not come back and hurt the deal.

 When working with a restaurant brokerage, sellers are usually required to sign a listing agreement that indemnifies the Restaurant Broker from any future liens or lawsuits because they are only representing the information provided by the seller.